-- Goal 3: Encourage the efficient management of the town's natural resources. - Goal 4: Balance future development with the protection of natural resources. - Goal 5: Protect air quality. - Goal 6: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values.
+- Goal 3: Encourage the efficient management of the County's natural resources. - Goal 4: Balance future development with the protection of natural resources. - Goal 5: Protect air quality. - Goal 6: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values. - Goal 7: Balance future needs for the extraction of mineral resources with potential adverse impacts on Burnett County.